DALE, CELIA [MARJORIE] (15 Jan 1912 – 31 Dec 2011)

 1950s – 1960s

-Author of seven novels, several of which seem to fall into the romantic
+Author of seven novels, several of which seem to fall into the realm of

 tradition … contains some nice observations of a convalescent home and a